-During Expedition 382, we drilled through three structural seismic reflectors at the Subantarctic Front sites and through four of the six reflectors that were previously used to classify and describe the long-term history of the Scotia Sea.
-However, none of these reflectors were dated before.
-Postcruise work will determine the ages of the reflectors, compare them among the sites, and reevaluate the long-term depositional history.
+During Expedition 382, we drilled through three structural seismic reflectors at the Subantarctic Front sites and through four of the five reflectors that were previously used to classify and describe the long-term history of the Scotia Sea.
+However, none of these reflectors were dated before the expedition.
+Postcruise work will refine the preliminary ages of the reflectors determined during the expedition, compare them among the sites, and reevaluate the long-term depositional history.